 If you know for a fact that someone does not value you because of what they have said, then ask yourself if what they say is really true or if they could be covering up their own problems by saying hurtful things about you.
 Remember that if someone is talking badly to you or seeming to show little respect for you then you have a choice.
 Either believe what they say and suffer low confidence and esteem or refuse to accept what they say.

 If you refuse to accept the attitude someone has towards you, if as you say you value yourself but he or she does not, you can simply decide to ignore them or prove they are wrong by your actions.
 All that matters is how you value yourself.
 If you allow others’ thoughts to become more important than yours, that is your choice.

 Many people have the same problem as you do and the same questions about self esteem.
 We are all very good at blaming others for the situation we find ourselves in.
 What you must do is take responsibility for your thoughts and feelings.
 You must understand that only you give power to other people’s thoughts.
 Learn to value what you think, why should what others think be more important to you?
 Are you trying to please others?
 That is a mistake.
 You need to fix it.

-To say that you feel confident and value yourself is one thing, but if you continue to worry what others say or think about you, then you still lack confidence, otherwise you would ignore these negative opinions, knowing they are wrong.
+To say that you feel confident and value yourself is one thing, but if you continue to worry about what others say or think about you, then you still lack confidence, otherwise, you would ignore these negative opinions, knowing they are wrong.